CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Methodology

 \section{Methodology}

 In this section, we introduce \emph{CriSp}, our representation learning framework to match crime-scene shoeprint images $S$ to tread depth maps $d$.
 An overview of our training pipeline is shown in \cref{fig:training_overview}. \emph{CriSp} is trained using a dataset of globally aligned tread depth maps $d$ and clean, fully-visible shoeprints $s$ (see details in \cref{subsection:train-set}).
-The main components of our pipeline are a data augmentation module $Aug$ to simulate crime-scene shoeprints, an encoder network $Enc$ to map depths and prints to a spatial feature representation, and a spatial masking module $M$ to mask out irrelevant portions from partially visible shoeprints.
+The main components of our pipeline are (1) a data augmentation module $Aug$ that simulates crime-scene shoeprints, (2) an encoder network $Enc$ that maps depths and shoeprints to a spatial feature representation, and (3) a spatial masking module $M$ that masks out irrelevant portions from partially visible shoeprints.

-{\bf Data augmentation.} Our data augmentation module $Aug$ simulates noisy and occluded crime-scene shoeprints (cf. \cref{fig:testing_dataset}) from clean, fully-visible prints (cf. \cref{fig:training_dataset}), denoted as $\hat S = Aug(s)$. $Aug$ uses 3 kinds of degradations (occlusion, erasure, and noise) as visualized in \cref{fig:noise_augmentation_3}.
+{\bf Data augmentation.} Our data augmentation module $Aug$ simulates noisy and occluded crime-scene shoeprints (cf. \cref{fig:testing_dataset}) from clean, fully-visible prints (cf. \cref{fig:training_dataset}), denoted as $\hat S = Aug(s)$. $Aug$ uses three kinds of degradations (occlusion, erasure, and noise) as visualized in \cref{fig:noise_augmentation_3}.
 Occlusion can be in the form of overlapping prints or random shapes.
 Erasures achieve the grainy texture of crime-scene prints and noise adds background clutter to the images.
 Further details are provided in the supplement.

-{\bf Encoder for spatial features.} Our encoder $Enc$ maps tread depths $d$ and simulated crime-scene shoeprints $\hat S$ to a feature representation $z$, denoted as $z=Enc(x)$ where $x \in [d, \hat S]$. $Enc$ consists of a modified ResNet50~\cite{he2016deep} with the final pooling and flattening operation removed followed by a couple of convolution layers. $Enc$ produces features of shape $[C, H, W]$ where $C$ is the feature length, and $H$ and $W$ are the encoded height and width, respectively.
-For \emph{CriSp} we set $C=128$.
-Since our training data and query prints are globally aligned (cf. \cref{sec:datasets}), $Enc$ allows access to features at each (course) spatial location of the image, facilitating comparisons in corresponding locations of shoe treads. $Enc$ has two input channels for depth and print, respectively.
+{\bf Encoder for spatial features.} Our encoder $Enc$ maps tread depths $d$ and simulated crime-scene shoeprints $\hat S$ to a feature representation $z$, denoted as $z=Enc(x)$ where $x \in [d, \hat S]$. $Enc$ consists of a modified ResNet50~\cite{he2016deep} with the final pooling and flattening operation removed followed by a couple of convolution layers. $Enc$ produces features of shape $[C, H, W]$ where $C$ is the feature length ($C=128$ in our work), and $H$ and $W$ are the encoded height and width, respectively.
+As our training data and query prints are globally aligned (cf. \cref{sec:datasets}), $Enc$ allows access to features at each (course) spatial location of the image, facilitating comparisons in corresponding locations of shoe treads. $Enc$ has two input channels for depth and print, respectively.
 It processes only one input at a time and pads the other input channel with zeros.

 {\bf Spatial feature masking.} During training, we simulate partially visible crime-scene shoeprints by applying a random rectangular mask $m$ to query prints.
 Our feature masking module $M$ applies a corresponding mask to spatial features $z$ to obtain $\bar z = M(z, m)$. $M$ resizes mask $m$ to a dimension of $[H, W]$, uses it to zero out spatial features outside the mask, and normalizes the masked features.
 This allows our model to focus on the visible portion of the prints.
 While it would make sense to apply mask $m$ to tread depth images as well, we opt not to do this as it would necessitate recomputing all the database depth features for each query print image at inference time, which is not scalable.